 - Die Depth – Our in-house die studio can determine the die depth from the initial artwork.
 Deep etched dies are sometimes needed on a certain paper stock to achieve a more detailed blind emboss.

 Our three factories provide the complete range of services for a large number of printing and packaging companies in the UK.
-As well as smaller users, such as greetings cards makers, craft companies and commercial printers.
+As well as smaller users, such as greetings cards makers, craft companies, leather goods manufacturers and commercial printers.

 Our dies are all produced in-house and we can achieve decorative finishes or classy raised or debossed effects.
 See more about this below.